GEM3D/PittPack/README.md

 ## Notes
 We welcome any feedbacks by the users and developers <br/>
-please read the LICENSE file for how to use this software
+Please read the LICENSE file for how to use this software

 ## Acknowledgements
 **PittPack** is developed as part of the GEM3D project funded by NSF at University of Pittsburgh, PA, USA.